 “While encouraging progress has been made… much more still needs to be done to ensure people with learning disabilities have the same rights and access to the same health benefits as the rest of the population.”

-But Jan Tregelles (pictured), chief executive of Mencap, said the report shows “an unacceptable lack of progress in tackling the life-threatening health inequalities people with a learning disability face in our NHS.
+Lack of progress But Jan Tregelles (pictured), chief executive of Mencap, said the report shows “an unacceptable lack of progress in tackling the life-threatening health inequalities people with a learning disability face in our NHS.